kulcsarrudolf/pasztor.at/content/blog/2020-06-22-go-is-awesome.md

 If you are interested in more details take a look at [channels](https://gobyexample.com/channels), [contexts](https://gobyexample.com/context), and [mutexes](https://gobyexample.com/mutexes).

-## Pointers, Defer and Garbage Collection
+## Pointers, Defer, and Garbage Collection

 When you think of [pointers](https://gobyexample.com/pointers) you first think of C or C++.
 Usually that memory is not a pleasant one.